-While I do think it’s worthwhile to splurge on one of these best toddler travel beds for planes, we also understand why this might not be the right choice for your family.
-For that reason, we’ve put together this list of budget airplane travel beds for babies, toddlers and kids.
+If you are flying with a toddler often, I think it’s worthwhile to splurge on one of the best toddler travel beds for planes, but I also understand there are many reasons why this might not be the right choice for your family.
+For that reason, I’ve put together this list of budget airplane travel beds for babies, toddlers and kids.

-These aren’t just a group of random inflatable travel footrests for the airplane.
-We’ve combed through all the data to determine which are the most popular with our Baby Can Travel audience and read through hundreds of reviews to find the best inflatable airplane travel beds for kids under $50.
+To come up with this list of the best inflatable travel footrests for the airplane, I’ve combed through all the data to determine which are the most popular with my Baby Can Travel audience.
+In addition, I’ve read through hundreds of reviews to find the best inflatable airplane travel beds for kids under $50.

-Skip down to the list of Best Budget Inflatable Airplane Beds for Kids
+Best Budget Inflatable Airplane Travel Beds for Toddlers

-There are several differences between these more cost effective airplane travel beds for kids and the more expensive versions.
+There are several differences between these more cost effective airplane travel beds for kids and a more expensive inflatable airplane bed for toddlers.

 The biggest differences are quality and price.
 The price is higher, but so is the quality in the brand name inflatable toddler flight beds.
-You’ll see far less complaints about the inflatable cushion becoming deflated during the flight or getting delivered with a rip in it.
+With the more expensive models, you’ll see far less complaints about the inflatable cushion becoming deflated during the flight or getting delivered with a rip in it.

 If you are using an inflatable cushion as an airplane bed for a baby, you really don’t want it to be deflating.
-We’ve owned our original Fly Tot inflatable airplane cushion since 2016, used it several times a year and have never had an issue with it deflating.
+I’ve used my original Fly Tot inflatable airplane cushion several times a year for over 4 years and have never had an issue with it deflating.

-Another key difference is that the ones in this list of budget blow up cushions for planes don’t typically come with a pump (with some exceptions).
-Where the ones in our best toddler travel beds for planes all come with a pump.
+Another key difference is that the ones in my list of budget blow up cushions for planes don’t come with a pump.
+Where the premium toddler travel beds for planes all come with a pump.

 These budget inflatable airplane footrest are much less expensive, typically around $20, and will also take up less room in your carry-on luggage.